Etsy, Inc. [ETSY] – Mismatched value: Check Out the Fundamental Analysis

-Etsy, Inc. [NASDAQ: ETSY] gained by 0.43% on the last trading session, reaching $62.73 price per share at the time.
-Etsy, Inc. represents 118.71M in outstanding shares, while the company has a total market value of $7.41B with the latest information.
+Etsy, Inc. [NASDAQ: ETSY] dipped by -3.54% on the last trading session, reaching $58.50 price per share at the time.
+Etsy, Inc. represents 120.83M in outstanding shares, while the company has a total market value of $7.07B with the latest information.

 Etsy, Inc. [NASDAQ:ETSY]: Analyst Rating and Earnings